-- 1) The administrator will assign them on a rotating basis. - 2) Individual unions will fax notification of the request for an arbitrator to the administrator with a copy to the Employer and HEABC. - 3) Each request for an arbitrator will be date/time stamped by the administrator on receipt. - 4) Requests will be held in date order for two weeks. - 5) Unless otherwise advised by HEABC and the Union that an arbitrator has been assigned, the administrator will assign an arbitrator.
-The administrator will assign the arbitrator according the Article 9.2(b) (Assignment of Arbitrator), in rotation, on the following Friday after the two-week period in (4) above, from the agreed to list in Article 9.2(g) (Assignment of Arbitrator). - 6) The administrator will assign a reference number (ARB#) to the case and an arbitrator.
-Notification will be sent to the Employer, union representative and HEABC of the appointed arbitrator. - 7) The parties may change the Arbitrator only upon mutual agreement.
+- 1) The administrator will assign them on a rotating basis. - 2) Individual unions will email notification of the request for an arbitrator to the administrator with a copy to the Employer and HEABC. - 3) Requests will be held in date order for two weeks. - 4) Unless otherwise advised by HEABC and the Union that an arbitrator has been assigned, the administrator will assign an arbitrator.
+The administrator will assign the arbitrator according the Article 9.2(b) (Assignment of Arbitrator), in rotation, on the following Friday after the two-week period in (3) above, from the agreed to list in Article 9.2(d) (Assignment of Arbitrator). - 5) The administrator will assign a reference number (ARB#) to the case and an arbitrator.
+Notification will be sent to the Employer, union representative and HEABC of the appointed arbitrator. - 6) The parties may change the Arbitrator only upon mutual agreement.
 The parties shall notify the Arbitrator of their appointment.